Skip to content

 Getting Started with the Playground

 The Rocky playground creates a self-contained sample project that runs entirely on DuckDB.
 No warehouse credentials, no Fivetran account, no external services.
-It is the fastest way to experience Rocky’s compiler, type system, lineage engine, and AI features.
+It is the quickest way to try Rocky’s compiler, type system, lineage engine, and AI features.

 Terminal window